XO Propels Private Aviation into the AI Era

 - Aircraft Utilization: personally owned aircraft fly roughly 250 hours per year.
 At XO, the dedicated fleet flies more than 1,000 hours per year, increasing utilization four times.
 The platform allows XO to visualize and manage tens of thousands of flight hours per year, making XO private aviation charter roughly four times more efficient than private jet ownership.

-- Instant Booking and Guaranteed Pricing: XO has reduced the privation aviation booking process from a multiday, multitouch approach to one completed in seconds., XO instantly analyzes multiple data sets that measure derived demand through various proprietary insights and computational processes.
+- Instant Booking and Guaranteed Pricing: XO has reduced the private aviation booking process from a multiday, multitouch approach to one that is completed in seconds.
+XO instantly analyzes multiple data sets that measure derived demand through various proprietary insights and computational processes.
 This technology allows XO members and clients convenient ways to search and instantly book seats with pricing that is based on demand and delivered instantly and guaranteed.

-- Shared Charter: On average, fewer than three passengers are aboard a private aircraft; XO organized shared flights address this inefficiency by flying ten or more passengers, increasing seating efficiency.
-In 2021 alone, XO has arranged over 1,200 shared flights; each flight had a standard of 14 passengers; this translates into a potential savings of around 36,000 tons of CO2*.
+- Shared Charter: On average, fewer than three passengers are aboard a private aircraft; shared flights organized by XO address this inefficiency by flying ten or more passengers, increasing seating efficiency.
+In 2021 alone, XO has arranged over 1,200 shared flights; each flight had a standard of 14 passengers; this translates into a potential savings of around 36,000 tons of co2 (tco2)*.
 This revolutionary product allows the existing supply base of private jets to be used more efficiently, increasing availability and reducing costs for clients – on average, XO members and clients save up to 10x by booking a seat vs. a traditional private charter.

 XO continues to innovate and propel an aviation ecosystem for an open future, more widely available than ever before, transparent, efficient, and more sustainable.
 XO uplifts forward-looking leaders and movers, helping them make an even more positive impact.